 The depot opened in its final form in 1907, part of a scheme to improve the North British Railway^s provision of goods facilities in the city which also involved marshalling of trains bound for High Street and Sighthill Goods at the new Cadder Yard and Shettleston Yard.
 A new mineral depot, not far from High Street, at Barracks Mineral Yard was built at the same time.

-The main depot building had three floors, ground floor being at rail level.
+The main depot building (499 ft long, 315 ft wide) had three floors, ground floor being at rail level.
+The building was built in brick.
 Wagon movement was by capstan, not unusual to reduce fire risk and reduce the requirement to shunt by locomotive, but these were electric capstan.
 The depot design was by James Bell.